dr-guangtou/unagi/README.md

 Acknowledgement
 ---------------

-Thanks the HSC collaboration who works very hard to make this amazing survey happen and make these beautiful data available.
+Thanks the HSC collaboration for making this amazing survey happen and make these beautiful data available.
 Also thank the good people at NAOJ who work tirelessly to prepare the data release.

 Reporting bugs